 A forecasting task usually involves five basic steps.

-The best model to use depends on the availability of historical data, the strength of relationships between the forecast variable and any explanatory variables, and the way the forecasts are to be used.
+- The best model to use depends on the availability of historical data, the strength of relationships between the forecast variable and any explanatory variables, and the way in which the forecasts are to be used.
 It is common to compare two or three potential models.
-Each model is itself an artificial construct that is based on a set of assumptions (explicit and implicit) and usually involves one or more parameters which must be "fitted" using the known historical data.
-We will discuss regression models (Chapters 4 and 5), exponential smoothing methods (Chapter 7), Box-Jenkins ARIMA models (Chapter 8), and a variety of other topics including dynamic regression models, neural networks, and vector autoregression in Chapter 9.
+Each model is itself an artificial construct that is based on a set of assumptions (explicit and implicit) and usually involves one or more parameters which must be “fitted” using the known historical data.
+We will discuss regression models (Chapter 5), exponential smoothing methods (Chapter 7), Box-Jenkins ARIMA models (Chapter 8), Dynamic regression models (Chapter 9), Hierarchical forecasting (Chapter 10), and a variety of other topics including count time series, neural networks and vector autoregression in Chapter 11.

 - Step 5: Using and evaluating a forecasting model.